ckLibra/Self-Supervised-Depth-Estimation-for-Colonoscopy/README.md

 - Python 3, pytorch1.4
 - NVIDIA GPU (11G memory or larger) + CUDA cuDNN

+## Plan
+We will clean the code and write more detailed instruction soon.

 ### Testing
 - Test the model (`bash ./scripts/test.sh`):
 ```bash